rthomas24/multi-chat/README.md

 ## Usage

-1. **Adding Models**: Click the "+" card to add a new AI model to your chat interface
+1. **Adding Models**: Click the "+" card to add a new AI model to your chat interface.
-2. **Managing API Keys**: Click the key icon in the header to manage your API keys
+2. **Managing API Keys**: When adding a model, you'll be prompted for an API key if one isn't already stored for that provider.
-3. **Chatting**: Type your message in the input field at the top and press Enter to send to all active models
+3. **Chatting**: Type your message in the input field at the bottom and press Enter to send to all active models.
+4. **Aggregator Model**: If an Aggregator model is active, it will automatically collect responses from other active models and provide a synthesized answer.
-4. **Model Status**:
+5. **Model Status**:
-   - Active: Model will receive and respond to messages
+   - Active: Model will receive and respond to messages.
-   - Ready: Model is available but won't receive messages
+   - Ready: Model is available but won't receive messages.
-   - Minimized: Model is collapsed to save space
-5. **Organizing**: Drag and drop chat cards to rearrange them
+6. **Organizing**: Drag and drop chat cards to rearrange them.
+7. **Switching Models**: Click the model name in a chat card's header to switch to another model from the same provider.
+8. **Web Search**: Toggle the globe icon in the input bar to enable/disable web search for relevant models.

 ## Contributing